Genga, California: Preservation attempts

 Human remains from the village were uncovered in the 2010s.
-Although Tongva and Acjachemen people campaigned to stop the development over a site where six hundred ancestor's remains were found, it was failed to be preserved.
-The original burial site now sits underneath a parking lot next to a bank.
-The remains were moved to a dirt lot about a half-mile down the road.
-Because the Tongva and Acjachemen have been excluded from federal recognition, this has prevented them from having control over their ancestral remains and artifacts.
+Although Tongva and Acjachemen people campaigned to stop the development of a site where six hundred of their ancestors' remains were found, their attempt failed.
+The remains were moved from the original burial site, which now sits under a parking lot next to a bank, to a dirt lot about a half-mile away.
+Lack of federal recognition of the Tongva and Acjachemen prevents them from controlling their ancestral remains and artifacts.

 In 2013, the city of Costa Mesa may have approved plans to construct over a site near the village location in nearby Fairview Park, despite archaeologists and Indigenous people speaking against further development in the area given the significance of the site, as well as its listing on the National Register of Historic Places since 1972.
 There were further concerns that the archaeological survey was being conducted by the Scientific Resource Surveys, Inc. (SRS), which has a poor track record in the area for preserving Tongva village sites, being fined $600,000 for digging trenches into a 9,000 year old village site in Bolsa Chica in 2001.

 Banning Ranch, part of the site of Genga, which had been a large coastal oil field since 1943, may be transformed into a public open space as of 2022 after many years of organizing to preserve the site both as green space for the city as well as for historic preservation.
 City leaders of the project have said that "tribal descendants of the area’s earliest residents will also have a voice" in how the park is developed.